jimenezjose/point_one_gps_driver/README.md

 This is a ROS2 driver for [Atlas](https://pointonenav.com/docs/atlas) GPS / IMU Devices.

-### Why choose Atlas?

-The Atlas delivers 10cm location accuracy in any environment with its proprietary [FusionEngine](https://pointonenav.com/fusionengine) software.
+> The Atlas delivers 10cm location accuracy in any environment with its proprietary [FusionEngine](https://pointonenav.com/fusionengine) software.

 ### Getting Started